Valentin Varennikov: World War II

 In August 1941, Varennikov was drafted by the Armavir city military registration and enlistment office into the ranks of the Red Army.
 He attended the Cherkassk Infantry School, which was then evacuated to Sverdlovsk following the start of Operation Barbarossa.
 From October, the first military recruitment began to train.
 After an accelerated graduation from the school in the summer of 1942, Varennikov was among the few graduates to be appointed the commander of a training platoon in the reserve rifle brigade stationed in Gorky, and only in October 1942 he ended up on the Stalingrad Front as commander of a mortar platoon of 120-mm regimental mortars of the 138th Rifle Division.
 He fought in the Battle of Stalingrad for 79 days and nights.
 In November 1942, Varennikov was appointed battery commander, and in December of the same year he participated in the destruction of the encircled units of the German 6th Army commanded by Field Marshal Friedrich Paulus.

 In January 1943, he was wounded.
 After recovering, he returned to duty, enlisted in the operational department of the 35th Guards Rifle Division of the 8th Guards Army.
 Since March 1943, he was the commander of the mortar battery of the 100th Guards Rifle Regiment, and in the spring of 1944 Varennikov was appointed Deputy Commander of the 100th Guards Rifle Regiment of the 35th Guards Rifle Division of artillery.
 He participated in the Battle of the Dnieper, and fought for the liberation of Belarus and Poland.
 When the 8th Guards Army was transferred to the 1st Belorussian Front Varennikov and his regiment took part in the Operation Bagration.
-In late July and early August 1944, he entered Polish soil in the Vistula–Oder offensive and fought for the capture of a bridgehead on the Vistula south of Warsaw in Magnuszew.
+In late July and early August 1944, he entered Polish soil and fought for the capture of a bridgehead on the Vistula south of Warsaw in Magnuszew.
 There he was seriously wounded and was treated in a hospital for four months.
 After his recovery, he returned to the 100th Guards Rifle Regiment of the 35th Guards Rifle Division as deputy regiment commander of artillery, and in mid-January 1945 he participated in the offensive of Soviet troops from the Baltic to the Carpathians.
 He took part in the battles for the bridgehead in the area of the city of Kustrin on the Oder.
 In March 1945, Varennikov was wounded for the third time in the battles for Kustrin.

 In March 1945, he was assigned as Chief of Artillery of the 101st Guards Rifle Regiment of the 35th Guards Rifle Division.
 From April to May, Varennikov finished the German–Soviet War in the Battle of Berlin as one of the commanders of the Soviet soldiers who captured the Reichstag.

 During the war he was wounded three times and was decorated four times.
 In June 1945, he took part in the Moscow Victory Parade of 1945 and immediately before the parade, being the chief of the guard of honor, he received the Victory Banner.
 He ended the war with the rank of captain.